viper-adnan/Warez/Soft-Ban.md

 ### MU3 Playlist Editor
-- [Xtream Editor](https://anonym.to/?http://www.xtream-editor.com/) - (`insecure`) - Xtream Editor allow you to create, edit and sort m3u playlists online.
+- [Xtream Editor](https://anonym.to/?http://www.xtream-editor.com/) - (`insecure`) - Xtream Editor allow you to create, edit and sort m3u playlists online
 ## Music
 - [94hiphop](https://anonym.to/?http://94hiphop.com/) - (`insecure`) - Download Free Hip Hop Albums!
 - [Beets](https://anonym.to/?http://beets.io/) - (insecue) - The purpose of beets is to get your music collection right once and for all.
-It catalogs your collection, automatically improving its metadata as it goes using the MusicBrainz database.
+It catalogues your collection, automatically improving its metadata as it goes using the MusicBrainz database.
 - http://music-torrent.net/
 - http://zombtracker.the-zomb.com/
 - [ccMixter](https://anonym.to/?https://ccmixter.org/) - DL Mp3s.